Cookie

 2. View the contents of any files

-If you have a damaged file or you suspect that something else is hidden inside it, then you can force the Terminal to open it, despite the failure of normal applications, with the corresponding command:
+If you have a damaged file or you think that there’s something hidden inside it, then you can force Terminal to open it, despite other applications failing to do so.
+Here’s the command you need to use:

 cat ~/path/to/file

-Be careful, if you try to open a photo or any other non-text document, you will see a wall of illegible characters.
+Just keep in mind that if you try to open a photo or any other non-text document, you’ll see a wall of illegible characters.

 3. Copy the contents of a folder from one location to another